LSEG-API-Samples/Examples.DataLibrary.Python.QuantitativeAnalytics/README.md

 # Quantitative Analytics samples

-These notebooks demonstrates how to access and use the wide range of endpoints of Instrument Pricing Analytics (IPA) using Refinitiv Data Libraries.
+These notebooks demonstrate how to access and use the wide range of endpoints of Instrument Pricing Analytics (IPA) using Refinitiv Data Libraries.

 ##### Learn more